liberamessaging/msgboxxapidocs/docs/publicapi.md

 ## More Working with Messages

-To find out how to get all the messages <a href="getmessagees">view the documentation here</a>
+To find out how to get all the messages <a href="getmessages">view the documentation here</a>

 To find out how to get a specific message <a href="getmessage">view the documentation here</a>